Advantages of the Waterfall Methodology

 Source: Agile manifesto

-These are a great set of principles but they also rely on certain organisational factors to be in place.
+These are a great set of principles, but they also rely on certain organisational factors being in place.

-There is also a requirement for teams to be collaborative and the users / sponsors to be part of the team.
+There is also a requirement for team members to be collaborative and the users to be part of the team.

 Ideally, the team is located in the same place as this makes collaboration and self-organising easier.